Costochondritis vs. Heart Attack: Knowing the Difference

 - An electrocardiogram (ECG) to rule out heart problems

-- A chest CT scan or MRI to get a more detailed image of the chest area
+- A chest CT scan or an MRI to get a more detailed image of the chest area

 Costochondritis Treatment and Management

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation.
-Speak to your doctor about safer options for children and teens with Tietze syndrome
+Speak to your doctor about safer options for children and teens with Tietze syndrome.

-- Stretches and physical therapy exercises to improve posture and strengthen the affected area[10]
+- Stretches and physical therapy exercises to improve posture and strengthen the affected area.

-- A specialist might also offer transcutaneous electrical nerve stimulation, or TENS, which uses an electrical current to stimulate an area, providing pain relief[11]
+- A specialist might also offer transcutaneous electrical nerve stimulation, or TENS, which uses an electrical current to stimulate an area, providing pain relief.

 Costochondritis Self-Care